 - Basic computer skills

-A combination of apprenticeship credentials and/or experience from which comparable knowledge, skills and abilities have been achieved may be considered. (two-year apprenticeship and 5 years journeyman experience)
+A combination of apprenticeship credentials and/or experience from which comparable knowledge, skills and abilities have been achieved may be considered.
+(CCL apprenticeship graduate and 5 years journeyman experience)

 Sitting at a desk, driving, construction site visits, typing, using telephone, computers, audio and visual equipment, manual dexterity, ability to communicate, occasionally will be lifting, kneeling, squatting, climbing, crawling, stooping, turning/twisting, balancing, reaching, and handling with varying frequencies a variety of hand and power tools, equipment and materials.